dpkristensen/globifest/README.md

 ### Importing as a Python module:

-Clone this repository into a folder called "globifest" in the same directory as other scripts you want to use, or install it to your system library.
+Import the "globifest" module in the root directory, or install it to your system library.

 ### Building deliverables via the command line: